Where to Visit California Redwoods

-Hike the redwoods: At 5,092 acres, Trione-Annadel State Park has a lot to offer, including lots of redwood trees.
-Situated on the eastern edge of Santa Rosa, it's home to a hilly terrain that supports --aside from redwoods-- seasonal streams, meadows, grasslands, a 26-acre lake, dense chaparral, volcanic rock formations and undisturbed northern oak woodlands.
+At 5,092 acres, Trione-Annadel State Park has a lot to offer, including many, many redwood trees.
+Situated on the eastern edge of Santa Rosa, it's home to a hilly terrain that supports - aside from redwoods - seasonal streams, meadows, grasslands, a 26-acre lake, dense chaparral, volcanic rock formations and undisturbed northern oak woodlands.
 More than 40 miles of multi-use trails geared to hikers, mountain bikers and horseback riders show off redwood trees in a variety of settings.
 Other hikes where trails wend through redwood trees include Sugarloaf Ridge State Park and Jack London State Historic Park.

-Camp beneath redwood trees: The campground at Gualala Point Regional Park nestles under redwood trees beside the Gualala River and is within walking distance of the Pacific Ocean; it includes drive-in and walk-to sites, and sites reserved for hikers and cyclists.
+The campground at Gualala Point Regional Park nestles under redwoods and other trees beside the Gualala River and is within walking distance of the Pacific Ocean; it includes drive-in and walk-to sites, and sites reserved for hikers and cyclists.
 This stunning park offers wonderful ocean views, a vast expanse of white sandy beach and dunes, and a summertime sandspit at the river's mouth.

-Drive the Bohemian Highway: This 10-mile road constitutes one of the most scenic drives in the state, winding through towering redwoods, gorgeous pastures, rocky ravines, and three charming townships--Freestone, Occidental, and Monte Rio--each with its own vibe.
+This 10-mile road constitutes one of the most scenic drives in the state, winding through towering redwoods, gorgeous pastures, rocky ravines, and three charming townships — Freestone, Occidental, and Monte Rio — each with its own vibe.
 Along the way you can stop at organic farms and wineries, specialty nurseries, and innovative shops and restaurants.

-Play golf among redwood trees at Northwood Golf Course.
+Play golf among redwood trees at Northwood Golf Club

 Written by Sonoma Insider Suzie Rodriguez.